AayushSameerShah/Stats-and-Prob/README.md

 all formulae, steps, solutions, equations written in LaTex are fail.
 They will not be rendered on GitHub.
 They will be presented in the plain freakin' text.

-It would be much more handy if github could render those, and you will be able to read them here, directly without leaving github, but nah!
+It would be much more handy if github could render those, and you will be able to read them here, directly without leaving github, but nah! <br>
 Have a look at this image:
 [How It Should Look](https://i.imgur.com/CRwTBV8.png) <br>
 And then, see how GitHub renders it:
 [How It Should Not Look](https://i.imgur.com/i8WbgaJ.png)

+It messed all up! <br>
+**SOLUTION**: I would encourage you to add [Markdown Viwer Extention](https://chrome.google.com/webstore/detail/markdown-viewer/ckkdlimhmcjmikdlpkmbgfkaikojcbjk) in yout chrome.
+Clone this repository and render it there.
+This is an amazing renderer and gives a lot of themes to choose from.
+It will give the right experience of reading my files.

+## How to Start?
+You should start it as as journey which builds up on the old knowledge, so start from the first file `My Stats.md`.
+Of course it contatins the welcoming words for me, and some personal notes which I like to give to myself, and then follow the increasing order of the folders.
+Then end your stats journey with `STAꓕƧ.md` file.

+Huge Thanks for reading this far!
+Many exciting stuff is already in there.
+Check them out!
+**Aayush ∞ Shah**